 12. Snacking during training is discouraged however if it is necessary the participants must sanitize their hands before and after.
 No sharing of snacks will be allowed.

-13. Athletes must wear masks at all times and physically distance whenever possible.
+13. Athletes must wear masks to enter and exit the facility and physically distance whenever possible.

 14. Participants will avoid touching their face and should cough or sneeze into their elbow.